cpp-lln-lab/datalad_crash_course/README.md

 datalad drop ${path_to_file}
 ```

-The nuclear option is to drop the entire dataset
+The nuclear option 💥☢️ is to drop the entire dataset.

 **Example**

 ```bash
 datalad drop .
 ```

+The `.` is NOT a typo but means "this folder".
+A bit like `..` means the parent
+folder of where we are now.

 **Example output**